awaazde/tech-deep-dive-scripts/distributed_cache/problem_statement.md

-# Distributed Cache with Consistency - Tech Deep Dive Session
+# Distributed Cache with Consistency

 ## Goal
 Build a distributed cache system that handles consistency across multiple nodes, similar to Redis Cluster or Memcached.